Prof. Moira O’Bryan

 Email: moira.obryan@unimelb.edu.au

-• Lachlan Cauchi – PhD student in the O’Bryan and Burke labs
+- Maddison Graffeo – PhD student in the O’Bryan lab

 The functional validation working group aims to definitively prove the link between SNVs identified via the sequencing pipelines and their role in male infertility.
 In doing so we hope to improve the diagnostic utility of infertility tests developed through the consortium, but to also open up avenues for research into the essential mechanisms required for male fertility.

-Prof. O’Bryan is the Dean of Science at the University of Melbourne.
-She currently sits on the editorial boards of Molecular Human Reproduction, Andrology and PLOS Genetics.
-She, along with Prof. Rob McLachlan from the Hudson Institute of Medical Research, run the Monash Male Infertility Repository.
+Prof. O’Bryan is the Dean of Science at the University of Melbourne and along with Prof. Rob McLachlan from the Hudson Institute of Medical Research, runs the Monash Male Infertility Repository.
+Prof. O’Bryan is also a Fellow of the Society for the Study of Reproduction (North America) and the Society for Reproductive Biology (Australia and New Zealand).

 Houston BJ, Oud MS, Aguirre DM, et al (2020) Programmed Cell Death 2-like ( Pdcd2l ) Is Required for Mouse Embryonic Development. g3.401714.2020.